 An algorithm is a formal process used to solve a problem.
-Algorithms can be represented in a number of formats but are usually represented in pseudocode in order to communicate the process by which the algorithms solve the problems they were created to tackle.
-Ultimately algorithms are implemented in programming languages which allow them to manipulate data in the ways that the algorithms are intended to.
+Algorithms can be represented in several formats but are usually represented in pseudocode in order to communicate the process by which the algorithms solve the problems they were created to tackle.
+Ultimately algorithms are implemented in programming languages that allow them to manipulate data in the ways that the algorithms are intended to.
 Algorithms are measured in “Big O notation”.

-There are many ways to classify algorithms but one of the best ways to do so is by analysis of its complexity.
+There are many ways to classify algorithms but one of the best ways to do so is by analysis of their complexity.